 ARM’s mbed OS will support several different M2M protocols including CoAP.
 The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use within the Internet of Things.
 CoAP uses URLs along with the HTTP methods like GET, PUT, POST, or DELETE.
 This means that obtaining a value from a sensor is not much different than obtaining a value via a Web API.

 All this technology sounds great for the consumer, but probably the big money is to be made on larger scale projects.
 Smart buildings, smart cities, and IoT enabled businesses are where the large contracts will be.
 Whole infrastructures enabled for IoT or end-to-end business processes using IoT at every step.
 Everything from garbage to electricity, from trams to taxis, and from parcels to productions lines can be built to use IoT.
 The initial investment will be high for businesses, however the benefits will likely save money in the long term.

 The IoT revolution is really only just beginning and there will be lots of advancements over the next few years.
 How we arrive at the seamless IoT experience will be interesting to watch, and on the way I am sure we are going to see some great innovation from some surprising sources.

-Curious about just some of the ‘smart’ IOT products that are cropping up these days, check out some of our favorite ‘smart thing’ lists from our sibling site:
+Curious about just some of the ‘smart’ IOT products that are cropping up these days, check out some of our favorite ‘smart thing’ lists: